 Today, in the UK, children are going back to school.
+So we are going to get back to our English grammar basics in today's English lesson.
 We wish them all good luck and thank goodness they can meet up with friends and get socialising again.
 While I am sure it will take time for schools to get back to normal, just getting out of the house and running around with some friends will be a huge physiological uplift for them.

 We’ve recently had a few emails asking about ESL English and grammar.
 Specifically using verbs in active and passive voice.
 So today we look at English verbs in past and present tenses.
 As always, our English lesson has a lot of examples to help you.
 If you feel confident, we even have a quick test at the end of the lesson.